romain-lavoix/romain-lavoix/README.md

 #### I'm a Full-Stack Developer and Produt Owner, living in Noumea, New Caledonia 🌴

 ##### NOW
-- 💁‍♂️My past experience defines me as a full stack developer / product owner
 - 🏝 I'm just coming out of a 1.5 years long sabbatical.
+- 💁‍♂️ My past experience defines me as a full stack developer / product owner
 - ⚙️ However I'm looking at getting specialized in Front-End Development, as I really enjoy being close to the end-user experience.
 - 💻 I live in New Caledonia, and open to work remotely.

 ##### PAST